scala/scala3/docs/docs/reference/metaprogramming/tasty-reflect.md

 ### Tree Utilities

-`scala.tasty.reflect` contains three facilities for tree traversal and transformations.
+`scala.tasty.reflect` contains three facilities for tree traversal and transformation.

 `TreeAccumulator` ties the knot of a traversal.
-By calling `foldOver(x, tree))` we can dive in the `tree` node and start accumulating values of type `X` (e.g., of type List[Symbol] if we want to collect symbols).
+By calling `foldOver(x, tree))` we can dive into the `tree` node and start accumulating values of type `X` (e.g., of type List[Symbol] if we want to collect symbols).
 The code below, for example, collects the pattern variables of a tree.